qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/tutorials/tutorial-part-2.rst

     postButton.setWidth(60);

 The last task is a bit more complicated than the other tweaks before.
-As you probably know, twitter messages have a maximum length of 140 characters.
+As you probably know, identica messages have a maximum length of 140 characters.
 So disabling the post button if the entered message has more the 140 characters could help us out in the communication layer.
-A twitter message with no text at all is also useless and we can disable the post button in that case.
+A identica message with no text at all is also useless and we can disable the post button in that case.
 To get that we need to know when the text was changed in the text area.
 Fortunately, the text area has a data event for text changes we can listen to:

 ::